Emmanuel-NS/Portfolio/frontend/README.md

 npm run dev:full # runs frontend + API
 ```

 Visit `http://localhost:5173` to preview the public site.
-The admin workspace lives under `/admin` and talks to the Express API (`server/`).
+The admin workspace lives under `/admin` and talks to the Express API (`../server/`).

 ⚠️ The public site now reads its hero, projects, achievements, and contact data directly from `/api/content`, so keep the API server running (for example with `npm run dev:full`) to see admin edits reflected immediately.

 > Prefer to run each side manually?
-Use `npm run dev` for the frontend and `npm --prefix server run dev` for the API.
+Use `npm run dev` for the frontend and `npm --prefix ../server run dev` for the API.

 - `VITE_API_URL` (optional) – set this to the deployed API origin if the frontend and backend are hosted separately.
 During local dev we rely on Vite’s `/api` proxy (configured in `vite.config.ts`) so no extra env is needed.
 - Run `npm run prisma:migrate` and `npm run prisma:seed` to sync the Postgres schema/data before opening the admin.